-Let us denote by $M_{1}$\glo{m.cap@$M_{k}$} the fault-tolerant cellular automaton to be built.
-In this automaton, a colony $\cC$\glo{c.cap@$\cC$} with base $x$ will be involved in two kinds of activity during each of its work periods. \begin{description}
+In the automaton \( M_{1} \), a colony \( \cC \)\glo{c.cap@\( \cC \)} with base \( x \) will be involved in two kinds of activity during each of its work periods. \begin{description}

-\item[Simulation] Manipulating the collective information of the colony in a way that can be interpreted as the simulation of a single state transition of site $x$ of some cellular automaton $M_{2}$.
+\item[Simulation] Manipulating the collective information of the colony in a way that can be interpreted as the simulation of a single state transition of site \( x \) of some cellular automaton \( M_{2} \).

-\item[Error-correction] Using the collective information (the state of $x$ in $M_{2}$) to correct each site within the colony as necessary.
+\item[Error-correction] Using the collective information (the state of \( x \) in \( M_{2} \)) to correct each site within the colony as necessary.

-\end{description} Of course, even the sites of the simulated automaton $M_{2}$ will not be immune to errors.
-They must also be grouped into colonies simulating an automaton $M_{3}$, etc.; the organization must be a \emph{hierarchy of simulations}.
+\end{description} Of course, even the sites of the simulated automaton \( M_{2} \) will not be immune to errors.
+They must also be grouped into colonies simulating an automaton \( M_{3} \), and so on; the organization must be a \emph{hierarchy of simulations} (more precise definitions follow).

-Reliable computation itself can be considered a kind of simulation of a deterministic cellular automaton by a probabilistic one.